Metal is one particular resource that has potential for resource scarcity or supply issues into the future.

 Reduce, Re-Use & Repair Metal & Metal Products

 - Re-using metal products is another way to save metal resources.
 We can do this for example by buying or using second hand metal.
 One way to do this might be buying a second hand phone or appliance, as both of these products are known to contain metals.
+We may even use a reusable metal drink bottle.

 - Repairing is another way to save metal resources.
 We might get a phone or tv repaired instead of throwing it out and getting a new one.
 Designing products to be easier to repair (with modular designs) could be an idea for higher repair rates too.